U.S. Stocks Rise, on Course for Weekly Gains

 Shares of consumer-staples companies in the S&P 500 lagged behind, on course to end the week down 0.8%, after disappointing earnings pulled shares of J.M.
 Smucker and Hormel Foods lower on Thursday.

-Food retailers also suffered.
-General Mills, Kellogg and Campbell Soup were down about 3% apiece for the week after Amazon.com said Thursday that it planned to cut prices of top-selling grocery staples at Whole Foods after its deal to acquire the chain closes.
+Food retailers also suffered, with General Mills, Kellogg and Campbell Soup down about 3% apiece for the week after Amazon.com said Thursday that it planned to cut prices of top-selling grocery staples at Whole Foods after its deal to acquire the chain closes.

 "Investors are sorting out the winners and losers, and you see that clearly in the battle in Amazon versus traditional retailers," said Stephen Rigali, executive vice president at Kayne Anderson Rudnick Investment Management.